ZhiangChen/gps_vio/README.md

 ## Getting Started
 #### Gazebo
 PX4 sitl has been used in Gazebo to simulate an aircraft with GPS.
 VIO is replaced by Gaussian-noise-added ground truth from a gazebo plugin, [libgazebo_ros_p3d](http://docs.ros.org/electric/api/gazebo_plugins/html/group__GazeboRosP3D.html).
 The reason for this simplification is that only local transitions from VIO are used to build a factor graph and the global drift correction dependes on global pose estimation from FCU and GPS.
+First, launch a robot model in gazebo with GPS odometry and VIO odometry.
+Note covariance matrices in both odometries are used to build factors, otherwise you need to define static covariance matrices in the launch file ```gazebo_test.launch```.
+Then, modify the GPS odometry topic and VIO odometry topic names, and launch the test

 ```
-roslaunch px4 mavros_posix_sitl.launch
 roslaunch gps_vio gazebo_test.launch
 ```